 While paying a family member may be the most popular benefit of this program, it is by no means the only benefit.
 Under the MI Choice waiver, seniors can also receive assistance for home modifications to enable aging in place.
 This might include the addition of a wheelchair ramp or bathroom safety modifications, such as the replacement of a shower with a walk-in tub.

 Financially speaking, both one’s income and assets are considered.
-As of 2018, a single individual is allowed up to $2,250 per month in income and up to $2,000 in countable resources.
+As of 2019, a single individual is allowed up to $2,313 per month in income and up to $2,000 in countable resources.
 Married couples, in which both spouses are applying for the MI Choice Waiver, are considered as single applicants.
-Therefore, each spouse is allowed up to $2,250 in monthly income.
+Therefore, each spouse is allowed up to $2,313 in monthly income.
 Unlike income, assets are considered jointly owned.
+Learn more here.
 Couples are able to retain as much as $3,000 in countable resources.

 Defining "Countable Resources"

 Countable resources, countable assets, and non-exempt assets all refer to the resources that Medicaid considers when determining one’s eligibility.
 (Basically all of the terms are used interchangeably).
 However, there are several resources that are considered exempt when it comes to Medicaid eligibility.
-For example, owner-occupied homes are exempt, meaning the real estate value is not included, provided the value of the home does not exceed $572,000.
+For example, owner-occupied homes are exempt, meaning the real estate value is not included, provided the value of the home does not exceed $585,000.
+(If the applicant is married and his/her spouse lives in the home, it is also considered exempt, even if the applicant does not live in it.)
 Primary vehicles, burial plots, and irrevocable funeral trusts are also exempt.
-In addition, if one partner of a married couple is applying for Medicaid, while the other partner is not, the non-applicant spouse (also known as the community spouse) is able to retain countable resources up to $123,600.
+In addition, if one partner of a married couple is applying for Medicaid, while the other partner is not, the non-applicant spouse (also known as the community spouse) is able to retain countable resources up to $126,420.
+(This in Medicaid-speak is called a community spouse resource allowance).
 This is in addition to the $2,000 in assets the applicant spouse is able to retain.